 Reinhold Messner was born in 1944 in the Alpine region and grew up in the mountains of northern Italy, later to become the most renowned mountain climber in history.
 In 1978 he was the first mountaineer to climb the mythical Mount Everest without the aid of supplementary oxygen, a feat he would repeat alone two years later, then he was consecrated as the only climber to vanquish fourteen peaks over 8,000 meters (26,000-feet) high and was the first man to cross the Antarctic territory by its own means, without the help of vehicles or animals.

 This tireless adventurer credits his success on introspective reflection that he experiences while climbing.
-In his lectures—and numerous books—he has said that the higher he climbs, the clearer his self becomes.
+In his lectures—and numerous books—he has said that the higher he climbs, the clearer he becomes.